 Inheriting a home can be a mix of bittersweet emotions.
 On one hand, you’re left with a valuable property that can improve your life, but on the other hand, you’re still mourning the loss of a loved one.
-So, you might find yourself wondering, “What are the tax consequences when selling a house I inherited in South Carolina?”
+So, you might find yourself wondering, “What are the tax consequences when selling an inherited property in South Carolina?”
 Well, the good news is that the tax laws are designed to not burden you further when you inherit a property.
 The financial implications are actually less daunting than you might expect.

 Tax Consequences When Selling A House I Inherited In South Carolina